 At JEA we have had the opportunity to work with a variety of clients.

-A team of land surveyors and civil engineers at J.E.
-Anderson & Associates have been working on subdividing Ittatsoo Bay Development, a spectacular 176-acre property located northeast of Ucluelet with stunning south-east exposure featuring views towards the Broken Islands.
 The approximately 40 gorgeous residential lots at Ittatsoo Creek and Newcombe Channel range in size from five to 10 acres.
 Many of these rural residential lots are waterfront with fantastic beach access and water views.

 As a leading land development consulting firm on Vancouver Island, J.E.
 Anderson’s team provided planning, surveying and engineering services for the project.
 The project has some lots registered and sold.
 The last 25 lots are in the planning phase and the owners, Wild Pacific Developments, are seeking preliminary approval to subdivide, given that the zoning is already in place.